pavannaik321/Levitaion/README.md

    git clone https://github.com/pavannaik321/Levitaion.git

+### Setup Frontend

-##  Navigate to the project directory:
+##  Navigate to Frontend directory:
-   cd invoice-generator
+   `cd frontend`

 ## Install dependencies:
-   npm install
+   `npm install`

 ## Start the development server:
+   `npm run dev`

+### Setup Backend

+##  Navigate to backend directory:
+   `cd backend`

+## Install dependencies:
+   `npm install`

+## Start the development server:
-   npm run dev
+   `npm run dev`

 ## Usage
-1. Open your web browser and navigate to http://localhost:3000.
+1. Open your web browser and navigate to http://localhost:5173/register.
-2. Fill in the invoice details (e.g., customer name, items, total amount).
-3. Click the "Generate Invoice" button to create the invoice.
+2. Register to create new account.
+3. Login into your account.
+4. In home page you will see the list of products with there price you can choose and add to cart.
+5. Go to invoice page and see your total amount with gst.
-4. Click the "Download PDF" button to download the invoice in PDF format.
+6. Click the "Download PDF" button to download the invoice in PDF format.

-Configuration
+### Configuration
 No additional configuration is required for this application.

-Credits
+### Credits
 *Tailwind CSS
 *Vite
 *jsPDF